hendrawd/StorageUtil/README.md

 Easily get all available external storage paths in an Android device.

 ## Important Note

+If your minimal SDK version is 19, consider using [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) instead

 Don't be confused with external storage term here.
 The Internal and External Storage terminology according to Google/official Android docs is quite different from what we think.

 According to official Android docs: